How dentists treat dry sockets (alveolar osteitis). –

 How do you know when you’re “cured”?

-As the healing process of your extraction site progresses Healing time line. and new soft tissue gradually fills in your tooth’s socket and covers over its sensitive bony walls, the amount of discomfort that you notice will gradually fade away.
+As the healing process of your extraction site progresses Healing timeline. and new soft tissue gradually fills in your tooth’s socket and covers over its sensitive bony walls, the amount of discomfort that you notice will gradually fade away.

 At this point, you can expect your extraction site to continue on and finally complete its normal healing process Healing stages..